godotengine/godot-docs/classes/class_audiostreamsynchronized.rst

 **MAX_STREAMS** = ``32`` :ref:`🔗<class_AudioStreamSynchronized_constant_MAX_STREAMS>`

-Maximum amount of streams that can be synchrohized.
+Maximum amount of streams that can be synchronized.

 .. rst-class:: classref-section-separator